fdac24/news/README.md

+# Class on Oct 7 - Work on Final Project

+# Class on Oct 5 - Spring Break

 # Class on Oct 3
  - Finish FP Proposal, [see instructions](https://github.com/fdac24/FinalProjectPitches/blob/master/README.md)

 # Class on Oct 1
- - Work om class project proposal
+ - Work on class project proposal

 # Class on Sep 26
- - Work om class project proposal
+ - Work on class project proposal

 # Class on Sep 24
  - Finish/Questions on project proposal